camianderson/monster-cards/README.md

 Monster Cards allow you to search for specific monsters in the deck of cards.
 A simple and efficient way to find your monster inside your card deck!

-This project was created to improve my concepts in React class components and filtering functionality.
+This project was created to improve my concepts in React class components, functional components and filtering functionality.

 ## Technologies